oaworks/plugin/README.md

 * Browse to the project directory you just downloaded, click 'Select'.
 It will upload the zip file you just downloaded.
 * If you're experiencing problems with any of these steps, feel free to leave an issue on the backend repository [here](https://github.com/OAButton/backend/issues/new).

-## Dev Testing

-IF debug is set to false, then this plugin will talk to the live API.
-To overcome this, you must add ?debug=true to EVERY URL you try to visit, and then it will talk to the dev API.

-NOTE: I HAVE LEFT debug SET TO true FOR CONVENIENCE FOR NOW.

-HOWEVER even in debug mode the plugin will now automatically behave as if it is live, meaning it will not allow you to use it on blacklisted sites.
-If you really want to overcome this too, then add ?test=true to any URL you want to visit.
-Now you can submit on any URL.